 Advice and assistance in creating the enabling environment needed to promote the further development of the information sector in Africa.
 The committee should undertake projects that increase the awareness of the importance of STI to economic development.
 These might include:

-• Assistance with the development of national information policies and development plans;
+- Assistance with the development of national information policies and development plans; - Discussions with government officials about the need to offer reliable communications systems, such as packet-switching networks;